ibm-cloud-docs/vmware/vsan-stability-lsi-3108-based-controllers.md

 # Configuring vSANs for stability on LSI 3108-based controllers

-To help prevent device-related failures when running vSAN with LSI 3108-series controllers, run the following commands from the ESXi shell:
+To help prevent device-related failures when you run vSAN with LSI 3108-series controllers, run the following commands from the ESXi shell:

 `esxcfg-advcfg -s 100000 /LSOM/diskIoTimeout`<br/>
 `esxcfg-advcfg -s 4 /LSOM/diskIoRetryFactor`